 The Federal Work-Study (FWS) program provides jobs for students with financial need: it is designed to enhance a student's learning experience while providing an important source of income to help cover educational costs and ordinary living expenses.
-FWS emphasizes on-campus work, which is vital to the functioning of the College, as well as limited options for off-campus work with partner organizations.
-The program introduces students to new skills, providing an arena for growth outside the classroom, and facilitates experience-based learning as student workers encounter actual situations in the workplace.
+A student can choose to work on campus or at an approved off campus location.
+The student is paid in the form of a check for the hours he/she works.
+The program introduces students to new skills, providing an arena for growth outside the classroom, and exposure to situations in the workplace to encourage professional development.
 Interested students must maintain a GPA of 2.0 or higher throughout the program, as well as meet eligibility requirements determined by the Office of Student Financial Services.
 The amount of work-study funding that students are eligible to earn during the given academic year will be specified on their financial aid award letters.